List of awards and nominations received by Mohanlal: Ananda Vikatan Cinema Awards

 Ananda Vikatan Cinema Awards is an annual awards ceremony for people in the Tamil film industry.

 All India Radio Awards

 The All India Radio (or Akashvani) is the national public radio broadcaster of India and is a division of Prasar Bharati.

 Asianet Film Awards

 The Asianet Film Awards are presented annually (since 1998) by the television network Asianet, owned by Star India, a subsidiary of The Walt Disney Company.

+Cinema Express Awards

+The Cinema Express Awards are presented annually by Indian Express Group on behalf of Cinema Express film magazine to honour artistic excellence of professionals in the south Indian film industry.

 Vanitha Film Awards

 The Vanitha Film Awards is an annual awards ceremony organised by the woman's magazine Vanitha, part of the Malayala Manorama group, since 1998.

 Asiavision Awards

 Mathrubhumi Film Awards

 The Mathrubhumi Film Awards are presented annually by the daily newspaper Mathrubhumi.

 Amrita Film Awards

 The Amrita Film Awards are presented annually by the television channel Amrita TV.

 Jaihind Film Awards

 The Jaihind Film Awards are presented annually by the television channel Jaihind TV.

 Janmabhumi Cinema Awards

 The Janmabhumi Cinema Awards are presented annually by the daily newspaper Janmabhumi.